markround/nkp-cluster-cleaner/README.md

   - For example, the default [Helm Chart](./charts/nkp-cluster-cleaner/README.md) configuration defines a required `owner` label.
 Any cluster without an `owner` label will be deleted.

 > [!NOTE]
 > The default for both the CLI tool and the NKP Application is to run in "dry-run" mode, and will just show what _would_ be deleted.
-To actually delete the clusters you must pass in the `--delete` flag to the `delete-clusters` command, or explicitly enable the `cronjob.delete` value in the Helm chart / NKP application.
+To actually delete the clusters you must pass in the `--delete` flag to the `delete-clusters` command, or explicitly enable the `deletion.delete` value in the Helm chart / NKP application.

 ### Protected clusters
 The management cluster is always excluded from deletion, and a configuration file can be provided that accepts a list of regex-based namespaces or cluster names that will be excluded.
 For example: